 Luckily it was real and I handed over my 100 rupees for lemon sorbet.
 It was so tangy and delicious.

 4. Sample the amazing organic food in Auroville

-Auroville has their own ‘Auro-farms’ in the area and wherever possible, everything on their menu is organically grown and served here.
+Auroville has its own ‘Auro-farms’ in the area and wherever possible, everything on their menu is organically grown and served here.